-It’s a town steeped in sweet tea, smoked meats and the produce of Appalachia, but Greenville’s restaurants have migrated beyond a picturesque downtown and found a foothold with avid diners in adjacent neighborhoods.
-From the arts district of the Village of West Greenville to reimagined buildings in Midtown and the outdoor hub of Travelers Rest, eating in Yeah That Greenville is more tapestried than ever.Read More
+It’s a town steeped in sweet tea, smoked meats, and seasonal produce, but Greenville’s restaurants have migrated beyond a picturesque downtown and found a foothold in adjacent neighborhoods.
+From reimagined buildings in Midtown and the outdoor hub of Travelers Rest, eating in “Yeah That Greenville” is a place built for dining out.Read More

 18 Essential Greenville, South Carolina, Restaurants

 Sidewall Pizza Company

-Also Featured in:
+Also featured in:

 Todd Smith pulled a hat trick when his barbecue team won the Kansas City Barbeque Society World Invitational Championship with a total score of 708.
 It included a perfect mark in pork and significant placements in brisket, ribs, and chicken.
 He’s bested every known barbecue team on the planet and his small restaurant on Greenville’s Eastside produces competition-quality barbecue every day.
 Tables fill up at lunch, so grab a seat at the bar or on the shaded deck through the side door.
 Order the melty pork medallions at dinner or the burnt ends, when available, and an only on Friday brisket burger.